 The number of genes estimated to be alternatively spliced has grown considerably.
 In 1993, Phillip Sharp, Co-Nobel-prize winner for the discovery of splicing, stated that: _Approximately, one of every twenty genes is expressed by alternative pathways of RNA splicing in different cell types or growth states_ Sharp [2014].
 Not long after the assembly of the first human genome, a number of groups combed through Expressed Sequence Tag (EST) databases to increase that estimate to 35%-59% [Modrek and Lee, 2002].
 Soon after, analysis using specially designed microarrays resulted in an increased estimate of 74% [Johnson et al., 2003].
 In late 2008, three groups used RNA-Seq to demonstrate that between 86% and 95% of human multi-exon genes are subject to alternative splicing [Pan et al., 2008, Sultan et al., 2008, Wang et al., 2008].
 Not only did they demonstrate that almost all genes are alternatively spliced, they also showed that alternative splicing often occurs in a tissue- and cell type-specific manner.
 In combination with regulation of transcription itself, the study of alternative splicing is critical to advance our understanding of the connections between the comparably static genomic DNA sequence and the highly flexible and adaptive abilities of organisms.

 A pair of papers recently published in Science best illustrate the amazing complexity alternative splicing can generate between, and perhaps more importantly within, organisms [Barbosa-Morais et al., 2012, Merkin et al., 2012].
 Analysis of RNA obtained from a diverse array of organisms and tissues by RNA-Seq has revealed that splicing patterns are shared more closely between organs of different species than between different organs of the same species.
-It seems that alternative splicing that is essential to the use of a common genome in roles required by physiologically-specialized organs.
+It seems that alternative splicing is essential to the use of a common genome in roles required by physiologically-specialized organs.

 Figure 1.4: Dark Grey - Estimates of number of human genes; Light Grey - Estimates of what percent of genes undergo some form of alternative splicing.